1. GENERAL PROVISIONS

-- The Seller, within fourteen (14) days from the date of receipt of the declaration of withdrawal from the contract, will return all the payments made by the Consumer, including the cost of the delivery.
-The payment will not be refunded until the Goods are returned or delivered by the Consumer of the proof of the return is sent.
+- The Seller, within fourteen (14) days from the date of receipt of the declaration of withdrawal from the contract, will return all the payments made by the Consumer, excluding the cost of its delivery.
+The refund will be made via Przelewy24, Paypal or transferred to the bank account, depending on the form of payment by the customer.

 - The Seller will refund the payment using the same payment method as used by the Consumer.

 - The consumer bears the costs of returning the Goods to the Seller.

 - The right to withdraw from the Sales Agreement is not entitled to the Consumer in relation to the contract:

 - in which the subject of the service is a non-prefabricated item, manufactured according to the Consumer's specification to satisfy his individual needs;

 - in which the subject of the service is a perishable item or has a short shelf-life;

 - in which the subject of the service is an item delivered in a sealed package, which cannot be returned after opening, due to health protection or hygiene reasons;

 - in which the subject of the service are items that after delivery, due to their nature, are inseparably connected with other items;